swiftlang/swift/docs/OptimizationTips.rst

 The optimizer can only perform specializations if the definition of the generic declaration is visible in the current Module.
-This can only occur if the declaration is in the same file as the invocation of the generic.
+This can only occur if the declaration is in the same file as the invocation of the generic. *NOTE* The standard library is a special case.
+Definitions in the standard library are visible in all modules and available for specialization.

 Footnotes
 =========